Leading Scholars Award

 - If you have already applied for admission please return to the application website and log in using the login ID and PIN you created.
 You will see a button directing you to apply for the Leading Scholar Award.
 Your Leading Scholar Award Application and Application for Admission are linked, so it is important that you use the same login information.
 If you forget your login ID and/or PIN, please contact the Admissions Office at 888-688-1885 or email firstname.lastname@example.org and they will look it up for you.

 - To apply for the Leading Scholar Award you will need to have a teacher, counselor, or other mentor's contact information ready to input.
 The nominator/mentor will receive an email with instructions detailing how to submit his or her recommendation.
-Their nomination asks that they explain what makes you outstanding and to give specific examples of leadership skills and abilities that you possess.
-Their nomination will be due on October 18th, which gives them three extra days.
+Their recommendation asks that they explain what makes you outstanding and to give specific examples of leadership skills and abilities that you possess.

-- We strongly encourage that you write your essay (maximum of 3000 characters) in Word or a similar program which allows you to copy and paste into the online application system.
+- We strongly encourage that you write your essay (maximum of 3000 characters including spaces) in Word or a similar program which allows you to copy and paste into the online application system.
 At this time, our application system does not allow you to save your work to complete it at a later date.
-Nominations are limited to 5000 characters.
+Recommendations are limited to 5000 characters.

 - Further instructions on how to apply for the award are available on the Leading Scholar Application submission website.

-- Relax when you are thinking of your question.
+- Relax when you are thinking about your essay.
 We truly want to know who you are, what your personality is and all of the positive qualities that you will bring to Michigan Tech.

 - Don't think about what we want to read, think about what you want to write about.